MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Simplify application configuration (for developers)
 * Using Scala for several back-end components such as scheduler
 * Use SASS to maintain the CSS files more effectively
+* Allow deselect assignee in bug or task

 Version 4.5.5
 -----------------------------